How To Choose the Right Size Dining Room Chandelier or Pendant

 Ray Pendant over a dining table.

 There are two ways you can determine the best light fixture size.
 You can either base the diameter of your pendant or chandelier by how large the room is or how large your table is.
+As a general rule of thumb, if you already have furniture selected, the best course of action is to size your light fixture to the dining room table.

 Factory pendant over a dining table.